-I also was a wake-up, grab a coffee and run through the door kind of person because I simply put myself to the second plan.
+I also was a wake-up, grab-a-coffee, and run-through-the-door kind of person because I simply put myself to the second plan.

-But instead of giving you another CEO-type-of routine, I will tell you how to start your day in a simple, gentle, and balancing way so you can feel good throughout your day and stay resilient to stress.
+It will help you to start your day in a simple, gentle, and balancing way so that not only your morning anxiety will be minimized, but you can also feel good throughout the day and be more resilient to stress.

 Are you ready?
-Here we go.